-Given the trade-off between the conditionally averaged precipitation increasing rapidly with w above criticality, and the frequency of occurrence dropping off rapidly, it is of interest to quantify where the largest contributions to precipitation lie.
-Fig. 7 displays the contributions to precipitation computed as follows: the sum over precipitation in each (w, \hat{T}) bin is divided by the count of all points at each \hat{T} ; the result is then normalized by $w_c/(0.3 \text{ mm})$, where 0.3 mm is the bin size, so the area under the curve is proportional to the contribution to precipitation.
+Given the trade-off between the conditionally averaged precipitation increasing rapidly with w above criticality and the frequency of occurrence dropping off rapidly, it is of interest to quantify where the largest contributions to precipitation lie.
+Figure 6 displays the contributions to precipitation computed as follows: the sum over precipitation in each (w, \hat{T}) bin is divided by the count of all points at each \hat{T} ; the result is then normalized by $w_c/(0.3 \text{ mm})$, where 0.3 mm is the bin size, so the area under the curve is proportional to the contribution to precipitation.
 The value of \hat{T} that has the largest contribution to precipitation depends on the large-scale conditions setting the frequency of occurrence of each temperature and varies from region to region.
 The key point is that the significant contributions to precipitation are confined to a relatively narrow range just below and above criticality.

-FIG. 7.
+FIG. 6.
 Contributions to ensemble-average precipitation as function of w/w_c for each \hat{T} .
 The amplitudes are scaled such that the area under the curve is proportional to the contribution of that \hat{T} to climatological precipitation averaged over the region.
-Main panel: Eastern Pacific; Insets: Western Pacific and Atlantic.
+The main figure shows the eastern Pacific; the insets show the western Pacific and the Atlantic.

-For example, for the eastern Pacific: for the most common temperature, $\hat{T} = 270$, about 25% of the rainfall occurs above the critical point, with 95% occurring above $0.8w_c$.
-The same applies for the average over the whole $\hat{T} = 268-274$ range.
-For warmer values, $\hat{T} = 272-274$, the fraction of rain occurring above criticality increases slightly (27-28%), with 98-99% of rainfall occurring above $0.8w_c$.
-The value $0.8w_c$ is used for reference because it is approximately 2 standard deviations (of the fit to the Gaussian core of N_P in section 4a) below the center of the Gaussian core, and roughly corresponds to the switch to the long tail of precipitating points on the low w side.
+For example, in the eastern Pacific, for the most common temperature, $\hat{T} = 270$ K, about 25% of the rainfall occurs above the critical point, with 95% occurring above $0.8w_c$.
+The same applies for the average over the whole $\hat{T} = 268-274$ K range.
+For warmer values, $\hat{T} = 272-274$ K, the fraction of rain occurring above criticality increases slightly (27%-28%), with 98%-99% of rainfall occurring above $0.8w_c$.
+The value $0.8w_c$ is used for reference because it is approximately 2 standard deviations (of the fit to the Gaussian core of N_P in section 4a) below the center of the Gaussian core and roughly corresponds to the switch to the long tail of precipitating points on the low w side.

-One implication is that the part of $\langle P(w/w_c) \rangle$ curve below criticality is an important contribution in computing the climatological precipitation.
-The behavior of this part of the pickup is non-universal and so harder to characterize based on statistical mechanics prototypes.
-Section 4d discusses some possibilities, including the question of whether the width of this region is a fundamental characteristic of moist convection, or results from imperfect characterization of the critical value.
+One implication is that the part of the $\langle P(w/w_c) \rangle$ curve below criticality is an important contribution in computing the climatological precipitation.
+The behavior of this part of the pickup is nonuniversal and thus is harder to characterize based on statistical mechanics prototypes.
+Section 4d discusses some possibilities, including the question of whether the width of this region is a fundamental characteristic of moist convection or results from imperfect characterization of the critical value.
+The contributions from above the critical point are associated with the product of the exponential tail in frequency of occurrence and the power-law pickup of $\langle P(w) \rangle$.
+Thus, most of this contribution comes from a range modestly above w_c (rather than the furthest part of the tail, for which we have noted caveats); for example, the range $1 < w/w_c < 1.15$ contributes 22% of the total rainfall for $\hat{T} = 270$ K, with only 3% from $w/w_c > 1.15$.